SherlockkOms/NBA-Analytics_Databricks_Hackathon/README.md

 Welcome to our NBA Analytics Hackathon project, organized by Compass Analytics and Databricks.
 Our aim was to utilize historical play-by-play data dating back to 1996 to predict NBA score margins for the 2022-2023 season.
 Participants collaborated as Data Engineers, Data Analysts, and Data Scientists, journeying through the entire data analytics pipeline.

+And yes, our team won the Hackathon! :blush: :heart:

 ## Data

 **Sources:**